wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 This now adds a third phase to the execution so that it would proceed as:

-  1. Read data from disk into RAM
+  1. Read data from disk into RAM;
-  2. Send data from RAM to the server
+  2. Send data from RAM to the server; and
-  3. Compute on the server and reply to the client
+  3. Compute on the server and reply to the client.

 Although at first glance this seems fine, there are two problems.

 **Problem #1**: What if the image does not fit in RAM?
-Now, this is unlikely for this application, as even high-res, uncompressed images can typically fit in RAM given current RAM sizes on, say, laptop computers.
+Now, this is unlikely for this application, as even high-res, uncompressed images can typically fit in RAM given current RAM sizes on personal computers.
 But the client-server model could be used for applications for which input data is large.
 For instance, you can surely upload a large file, larger than your RAM, to a server, and yet the program that does the upload  cannot store that file in RAM!
 So the execution cannot